RyanWoodzell/Informational-Crypto-Program/README.md

 ![image](https://github.com/user-attachments/assets/d9550bdf-6fd6-4ac8-a5a7-4667f2db89e5)

+The user can also ask for a demonstration of the highest or lowest increases over certain periods of time.

 ## Lessons Learned

 - **Python Fundamentals**: This project was my first experience with Python, created during my *Intro to Computing* course.